 - $1,250,000 on behalf of a client in a medical malpractice case involving failure to diagnose breast cancer.

-- $1,250,000 settlement during trial against the City of New York for the exaccerbation of a pre-exsisting neck injury due to a motor vehicle accident.
+- $1,250,000 settlement during trial against the City of New York for the exacerbation of a pre-existing neck injury due to a motor vehicle accident.

 - $1,250,000 settlement for a driver injured in a motor vehicle hit in the rear accident.